 The Highway Code (widely available in bookshops) is essential reading and contains details of all UK driving regulations

-If you are a national of the European Economic Area (EEA) and you hold a current driving licence issued in an EEA country, you can continue to drive in the UK using your national licence, as long as it remains valid.
+If you are a national of the European Economic Area (EEA) and you hold a current driving licence issued in an EEA country, check the gov.uk website to ensure you can continue to drive in the UK using your national licence

 For nationals of other countries - if you hold a valid international driving permit from your home country, you can usually drive for up to 12 months in Britain, counted from your original arrival date.
 (If you leave the country you do not get another 12 months permission).
 If you are planning to remain in the UK for longer than 12 months then you must obtain a UK licence.
 This usually involves taking a UK driving test, depending on which national licence you hold.
 Further information is on the Government's web site.